sedcli/sedcli/README.md

 make
 make install

-# invoke sedcli help to available commands and its syntax
+# invoke sedcli help for available commands and their syntax
 sedcli -H

-# alterntively read sedcli man page
+# alternatively read sedcli man page
 man sedcli

 ```
-For more information goto [doc](doc) directory.
+For more information, go to the [doc](doc) directory.

 ## Features

 * Interactive management of NVMe SED allowing to: configure locking, change
-lock state, revert disk back to manafactured state
+lock state, revert disk back to manufactured state
 * Coming soon: auto management with disk key being retrieved from network
-attached Key Management Server that is OASIS KMIP complaint
+attached Key Management Server that is OASIS KMIP compliant

 ## Talks and papers